fltk-rs/fltk-decl/README.md

 # fltk-decl
 Use a declarative language (json5, json, xml, toml) to describe your fltk-rs gui, with support for hot-reloading of your gui file.
+The crate is designed to be as permissive as possible.
+So wrong keys or values will be ignored.

 ## Usage
 In your Cargo.toml: